awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-request-signing.md

 print(es.get(index="movies", doc_type="_doc", id="5"))
 ```

-If you don't want to use the `elasticsearch.py` client, you can just make standard HTTP requests\.
+If you don't want to use elasticsearch\-py, you can just make standard HTTP requests\.
 This sample creates a new index with seven shards and two replicas:

 ```
 from requests_aws4auth import AWS4Auth